Index Initialisers (C# 6)

 {

-// note: this will error
+// Note: This will throw an error

 var config = new List<string>